 Taxi and limousine commissions license plates provided by the state of New York are called ‘T&LC.’

-The TLC Chair and Commissioner preside over nine commissioners’ board during regularly scheduled public Commission meetings.
+The TLC Chair and Commissioner preside over nine commissioners’ boards during regularly scheduled public Commission meetings.
 The Mayor appoints eight of the commissioners without compensation, with the advice and approval of the City Council.
-A plurality vote of the councilmembers of each borough recommends selecting five commissioners, one for each borough.
+A plurality vote of the council members of each borough recommends selecting five commissioners, one for each borough.
 Commissioners are named for a seven-year period.
 Title 35 of the New York City Laws includes a list of the agency’s legislation.

 The TLC chair- a salaried position- heads the agency.
 The agency’s divisions and bureaus include Uniformed Services, Licensing, Legal, Policy, Public Affairs, Safety & Emissions, among others.
 Mayor John Lindsay created the TLC in 1971 to regulate the taxi and for-hire vehicle industries.
 Before creating the agency, the NYPD’s Hack Bureau regulated the taxicab industry, starting in 1925.
 The bureau supervised ‘hacks,’ which referred to both taxicabs (hackney cabs) and cab drivers (also ‘hack drivers’)

 The Commission has the power and duty to set and enforce fair rates to be charged and collected.
 This means that they are required to prescribe, revise and regulate reasonable rates of fare that may be charged and collected for each type of service rendered.

 The Chairperson is mandated under their office to hold a public hearing to assess the current fares’ adequacy and solicits written comment and testimony on all relevant facts.
 By the end of July of the same year, it is necessary for the Commission to publicly and explicitly state its intention whether it will change fares or lease caps.
 Public hearings and written comments are helpful in this stage, subject to applicable rulemaking requirements.